FrostFalcon/FrostsBlackWhite2Editor/README.md

 __Shop Editor:__ Lets you modify the contents of in game shops.
 Removing items from shops is kind of buggy.

 __Patching:__ You can create and apply patches to send other people hacks.
-Normally, the patch will include data from all of the NARC files you have loaded.
-You can choose to exclude certain NARCs to reduce the file size since NARC sizes are not created equal, and some are significantly bigger than others.
+Normally, the patch will include data from all of the NARC, sound, and overlay files you have loaded that are different from a provided vanilla rom.
+You can choose to only include specific NARCs if you so choose.

+__Rom Dumping:__ Lets you save a rom as its individual components (NARCs, overlays, etc.) in a designated folder for external editing. __Load Folder__ takes the resulting file system and rebuilds the rom.

 __Custom Game Modes:__ These use blanket statements to apply special rules to the game.
 You can read more about them in the Lite version of the editor.

-__NARC Replace:__ NARCs are a special file type used to store data in roms.
-They are also what the editor works with behind the scenes.
-This feature lets you replace an entire NARC file with the same one from another rom.
-This may come in handy if you broke your rom and you don't want to revert everything to a previous version.
-You can see what all of the NARCs are here: https://projectpokemon.org/home/docs/gen-5/b2w2-file-system-r8/
-There is also a similar functionality for replacing pokemon icons and sounds.
-I wouldn't suggest using this.

-__Sound Replace, Icon Replace, Sound Patch:__ Experimental features, do not use

 __Auto Loading:__ A simple quality of life feature that will automatically load the given rom whenever you start the editor.